UniversalDependencies/docs/index.md

 # Query online

-You can query the UD treebanks using
+You can query the UD treebanks on-line using

 * [SETS treebank search](http://bionlp-www.utu.fi/dep_search)
   maintained by the University of Turku, or